St Moritz Skiing & Snowboarding

 Corvatsch

 Corvatsch is a north-aspect behemoth up to 3,303m & includes 120km of piste and a glacier in its terrain.
 The opposite of Corviglia (literally - it is shaded & colder!), Corvatsch’s darkness nonetheless delivers fabulous snow quality & more terrain diversity than Corviglia.
+Its skiable vertical of over 1,500m is what skiing BIG mountains in Europe is all about.
 Superb on-mountain eateries & gob-smacking views add cream and a cherry on top!

 Diavolezza Lagalb

 The freedom on St Moritz’s third ski area, Diavolezza Lagalb, is absolutely pleasurable.
 Spending the night on top of Diavolezza in the Berghaus is fun.
-First tracks in the morning after a beautiful sunrise over the glaciers & peaks during breakfast were a bonus.
-Luggage was downloaded for you & picked up at the base station once finished skiing.
-The off-piste skiing and snow quality was excellent, but we barely even scratched the surface.
+First tracks in the morning after a beautiful sunrise over the glaciers & peaks during breakfast are a bonus.
+Luggage is downloaded for you & picked up at the base station once finished skiing.
+The off-piste skiing and snow quality is excellent, but we barely even scratched the surface. there is loads to explore on these mountains, including a 1,110m vertical, 10km long glacier run.

 Diavolezza’s opposite number is Lagalb, which provides a similar ski experience to Diavolezza but with a different aspect.
 It is noticeably quieter compared to the other St Moritz ski areas, but none of them is particularly busy, so that observation is relative.
 Both Diavolezza & Lagalb have their own train station plus are linked by connecting trails and surface conveyors.
 Snowboarders will need to push a bit - that’ll teach you!